 Select anywhere on the map below to view the interactive version

 CMS received a total of 762 applications to participate in this five-year model.
 After a rigorous review and selection process, 516 organizations were chosen to participate.
 Randomization resulted in 260 organizations assigned to the intervention group and 256 organizations assigned to the control group.
-Selected participants are comprised of organizations in 47 states, Puerto Rico and the District of Columbia.
+Selected participants were comprised of organizations in 47 states, Puerto Rico and the District of Columbia.

 - total and high-density lipoprotein (HDL) cholesterol levels,